The 34 Symptoms of Menopause + 5 Treatments

 - Have menstrual periods that are more than 35 days apart (oligomenorrhea)

-Irregular periods may be due to perimenopause, but can also signify other health conditions, so it is important to see a doctor to rule out anything serious.
+Irregular periods may be due to perimenopause but can also signify other health conditions and it is important to see a doctor to rule out anything serious.

-Doctors are unsure why women experience these temperature changes during perimenopause, but they probably owe to changing levels in hormones before and after menopause.
+Doctors are unsure why women experience these temperature changes during perimenopause, but they are probably related to changing levels in hormones.

-Like hot flashes, night sweats are common in the period before and after menopause, leading many menopausal women to wake up in a tangle of soaked sheets.
-Most likely, night sweats also owe to hormonal changes during menopause.
+Like hot flashes, night sweats are common in the time period around menopause, leading many menopausal women to wake up in a tangle of soaked sheets.
+Night sweats are also most likely due to hormonal changes.